-Should You Talk To Cops?: NO!
+Should You Talk To Cops?: No!

 Asking the driver about these medical conditions often eliminates several defenses.
 Another example would be the questions asked to establish the drinking pattern.
-During a DUI investigation drivers are asked what time did they start to drink, what time did they stop to drink, what did they drink, how much, etc. The purpose of these questions is to eliminate several defenses, such as a “rising blood alcohol defense”, a common defense used in Los Angeles DUI trials.
+During a DUI investigation drivers are asked what time they start drinking, what time they stop drinking, what they drink, how much, etc. The purpose of these questions is once again, to make the DUI case stronger by eliminating several defenses, such as a “rising blood alcohol defense”, a common defense used in Los Angeles DUI trials.
 Remember, every question asked by the police is designed for a specific purpose – either to eliminate or reduce a defense – or to make a DUI case against you stronger.

-The purpose of this blog post was to educate drivers in Los Angles to the dangers of talking to a police officer.
+The purpose of this blog post was to educate drivers in Los Angles about the dangers of talking to a police officer.
 There is little upside to answering questions that police will have.
 A suspect rarely can talk himself out of a DUI investigation.
 Most persons who talk to the police will be significantly worse after the conversation.
-They will inadvertently confess without realizing or often provide evidence that will be used against them in court.
-Please do follow this simple advice and do not converse with the police unless absolutely necessary.
+They will inadvertently confess without realizing it or often provide evidence that will be used against them in court.
+Please follow this simple advice and do not talk to the police unless absolutely necessary.
 If you have to talk, please talk as little as possible and keep your answers short.
 If you or your loved one is arrested for a DUI in Los Angeles, please call our office day or night to talk to a Los Angeles DUI specialist.